 WITH NO ANCILLA BITS FOR LARGE REVERSIBLE FUNCTIONS SPECIFIED WITH BIT EQUATIONS

-Nouraddin Alhagi and Marek Perkowski
+Nouraddin Alhagi, Maher Hawash and Marek Perkowski

 Portland State University

 Abstract.
 The paper presents a new algorithm MP (multiple pass) to synthesize large reversible binary circuits without ancilla bits.
 The MMD algorithm requires to store a truth table (or a RM transform) as a 2n vector for a reversible function of n variables.
 This representation prohibits synthesis of large functions.
 However, in MP we do not store such exponentially growing data structure.
-The values of minterms are calculated in MP dynamically, one-by-one, from a set of logic equations that specify the reversible circuit to be designed.
-These minterms are generated in various minterm orders, not only in the binary order used in MMD.
-The least expensive circuit out of circuits generated for various orders is returned as a solution.
-These two ideas allow to minimize large reversible circuits (30 bits) that cannot be minimized with other approaches.
-The performance is good when the circuit was known.
-Our synthesis process is slower.
+The values of minterms are calculated in MP dynamically, one-by-one, from a set of logic equations that specify the reversible circuit to be designed allowing for synthesis of large scale reversible circuits (30-bits) which is not possible with existing algorithms.
+In addition, our unique multi-pass approach where the circuit is synthesized with various, yet specific, minterm orders yields optimal solution.
+The algorithm returns a descirption of the optimal circuit with respect to gate count or quantum cost.
+Althought the synthesis process is relatively slower, the solution is found in realtime for smaller circuits of 8 bits or less.

 Introduction